modelica/ModelicaConference2021/proceedings/authors/ArnavPathak.md

 <tr><th>Bibtex:</th>
 <td><pre>
 @InProceedings{modelica.org:Pathak:2021,
-  title = {Use of Modelica to predict risk of Covid-19 infection in indoor environments}, author = {Arnav Pathak and Kilian Schneider and Victor Norrefeldt}, pages = {463--469}, doi = {10.3384/ecp21181463},
+  title = {{Use of Modelica to predict risk of Covid-19 infection in indoor environments}}, author = {Arnav Pathak and Kilian Schneider and Victor Norrefeldt}, pages = {463--469}, doi = {10.3384/ecp21181463},